mseri/purity/README.md

 ## History

+- 0.0.4 minor fixing and a whole new font of icons
 - 0.0.3 dark and light theme merged.
 - 0.0.2 added a Light theme version (branch light); added Google +, Disqus and Facebook comments (just enable the one you prefer uncommenting it in post.hbs)
 - 0.0.1 first release